-The SOLAS Convention requires meteorological services to be disseminated to vessels on SafetyNET and NAVTEX in accordance with the GMDSS Master Plan (see the IMO GMDSS Manual).
+The SOLAS Convention requires meteorological services to be disseminated to vessels on the International EGC service and NAVTEX in accordance with the GMDSS Master Plan.
 Members should disseminate meteorological services by marine radio frequencies (for example, MF, HF or VHF) or HF NBDP telegraphy for areas where such a service is provided for ships engaged exclusively on voyages in those areas.